Tian2588/food_service/README.md

 # Introduction about this repo

 There are two services: food_web_service and food_printer_service.
-Also a SQLite database and a NATS message queue are included.
+Also a SQLite database and a NATS message queue are involved.
 ## food_web_service
 food_web_service has 2 endpoints: POST to produce food (which has 2 fields: name and number) and GET to consume the latest food which has not been consumed.